 Our history, lifestyle, diet, environment and attitude all play an important part in our health, and I strive to empower people in their healing process through education, intuition and compassion.
 I am also a vocalist, dancer, designer and writer.

-Nancy Vogl, Director of Community Outreach and
+Nancy Vogl, Case Manager, Director of Community Outreach and

 For 30 years now I’ve been a part of a vibrant and life-affirming community of non-profit organizations serving the vision of a peaceful planet.
 As a musician, I helped usher in a new awareness of the need for women to assume their rightful place in decision- making in health, rape/domestic violence services, ecology and wage equality.